tongong/tacker/README.md

 as far as I know this requires parsing the whole AST (how to decide if `/5/` is a regex or part of an arithmetic expression?).
 A similar problem arises for template literals.
-To avoid this complexity `tacker` only reads until reaching the first string, regex or template literal.
+To avoid this complexity `tacker` only reads until reaching the first character that could be start of a string, regex or template literal.
 This means that module imports have to be at the top of each source file which is the case already for most projects.
 All potentially skipped `require()` calls will be announced as a warning.

 ### script end tags & regex literals
 When inlining javascript in html, the script cannot contain script end tags